A Good Girl's Guide to Murder: Good Girl, Bad Blood (2020)

-The novel picks up where the first book left off.
-Pippa "Pip" Fitz-Amobi, after having created a podcast called A Good Girl's Guide To Murder based on the events that took place in the previous novel, is being hailed online as an amateur detective.
-Pip promises herself though that she will never take on another case after having lost her beloved dog Barney, and so narrowly having avoided death herself, in her prior case.
-Her friend Connor Reynolds however comes to her, asking her to investigate the case of his missing brother, Jamie Reynolds.
-Pip initially refuses, instead putting in a word with DI Hawkins, but when the police take no action she decides that she will investigate this one last case, having a gut feeling that Jamie had not simply run away, but rather had been abducted.
+Pip, after having created a podcast called A Good Girl's Guide To Murder based on the events that took place in the previous novel, is being hailed online as an aspiring detective.
+In spite of this, Pip promises to herself that she will never take on another case after having lost her beloved dog Barney, and so narrowly having avoided death herself, in her prior case.
+She is also upset following Max Hastings’ acquittal for the rapes he committed, knowing he is truly guilty of them.
+Her friend Connor Reynolds approaches her, asking for an investigation of the case of his missing brother, Jamie Reynolds.
+Pip initially refuses, instead putting in a word with DI Hawkins, an officer, but when the police take no action, she decides that she will investigate one last case, citing a feeling that Jamie had not simply run away, but rather had been abducted.

 Pip starts digging into Jamie's past and present, conducting interviews and piecing together clues.
 As she gets closer to the truth she realizes that Jamie's case is connected to something dark and dangerous.
 Furthermore, it seems as though somebody is always one step ahead of her and trying to stop her from uncovering the truth.